What does Flora mean?

 Flora \f-lo-ra\ as a girls' name is of Latin origin, and the meaning of Flora is "flower".
 From the old Roman family name Florus, derived from "flos".
 In mythology, the name of the Roman goddess of spring.
 Also the name of a ninth century Spanish martyr-saint.
 In 1746 Scottish heroine Flora Macdonald helped Bonnie Prince Charlie escape the English.
 Flora was an Anglicized form of her Gaelic name, Fionnaghal, a variant of Fionnghuala (see Fenella).
 Florian is the patron saint of firefighters.
 Florrie (Gaelic Fl˛raidh) is the Scottish pet form.

-Flora▼ has 31 variant forms: Fiora, Fiordenni, Fiore, Fiorella, Fiori, Fleur, Flo▼, Flor, Floralia, Flore, Florella, Florelle, Florentia, Florentina, Florenza, Florenzia, Floressa, Floretta, Flori, Floria, Floriana, Florida▼, Florie, Florinda, Florine▼, Floris, Florise, Florita, Florrie▼, Florry and Flory.
+Flora▼ has 31 variants: Fiora, Fiordenni, Fiore, Fiorella, Fiori, Fleur, Flo▼, Flor, Floralia, Flore, Florella, Florelle, Florentia, Florentina, Florenza, Florenzia, Floressa, Floretta, Flori, Floria, Floriana, Florida▼, Florie, Florinda, Florine▼, Floris, Florise, Florita, Florrie▼, Florry and Flory.

-Displayed below is the baby name popularity of the name Flora for girls.
-Flora reached its highest rank of #75 in the U.S. then, but is not listed at the moment.
+Shown below is the birth name popularity of Flora for girls.
+Flora reached its top position of #75 in the U.S. then, but is not listed at the moment.
 (2014 Birth Statistics)